Kilimanjaro group with Follow Alice flag

 As of December 2019 the Tanzania Railway Corporation restarted the Dar es Salaam to Moshi passenger line.
 This is the first time in 25 years that a passenger train from the city port to Kilimanjaro has been available.
 There are, at present, two journeys a week on offer.

-Tanzania visa (US$50 or $100)
+2. Tanzania visa

 A 90-day, single-entry travel visa to Tanzania costs US$50.
 This visa allows you to travel between the mainland and Zanzibar, an important consideration if you’re wishing to add this exciting beach destination to your travel itinerary.